Christian Education & Spiritual Formation

 The ministry of adult Christian education at River Road Church, Baptist is concerned with the holistic (both individual and congregational) experience, understanding, and the expression of Christian faith as revealed in the person and work of Jesus Christ.
 This adult ministry seeks to provide experiences within a faithful, supportive community that will ultimately lead to a heightened awareness of God.
 It strives to offer learning opportunities that lead to an informed understanding of God.

 River Road Church offers several Adult Sunday School classes which meet Sunday mornings from 9:45 to 10:45 a.m.
 Several classes use the Formations literature to explore Bible texts, while others us “Nurturing Faith” from Baptists Today and its contemporary electronic curriculum FaithElement, an innovative online Bible study and discipleship program created by FaithLab; these curriculum are linked to the Revised Common Lectionary texts for each Sunday.
 Some classes will explore books together on occasion, and others will focus on current events and how our faith can inform our responses to them.

 Discovery Class (Age: 30s and 40s)

 Discovery Class (Age: 30s and 40s) is an interactive, lively discussion group about faith and life in the “real world.”
-The class is taught by Frank Kendall, who leads the class through themed series based on Biblical texts and other resources.
-Social events and mission projects are held on a monthly basis (both family and adult only).
-Class begins at 10:00 a.m. and meets in room 145 near Chapel Hall. [see page link on current site – it is up to date]
+The class is a mixture of self-taught and guest teachers, topics range from Bible studies to current events.
+Social events and mission projects are held regularly (both family and adult only).
+Class begins at 10:00 a.m. and meets in room 145 near Chapel Hall.

 New Horizons Class